christian-j174/christian-j174/README.md

 ## Christian J. Rodriguez Nazario
 Software Engineering at the University of Puerto Rico, Mayagüez.
-Interested in Web Development and cyber-security.
+Interested in Web Development and Cyber-security.
 Im open to any internship/research that provides development opportunities in  any related fields.

 ### Skills
 - Python